covidcaremap/covid19-healthsystemcapacity/README.md

 3. Track/estimate progress in ramping up capacity in response/preparation for patient demand

+   3.1: Design and create data correction/reporting/crowdsourcing systems to maintain as close to an real-time, verified dataset and understanding of healthsystem capacity at the facility level nationwide as possible

-4. Identify where, when, and how large care gaps remain
+4. Identify where, when, and how large care capacity gaps remain and emerge

+   4.1 Operationalized dashboards built on top of this dynamically updating health systems capacity and forecasted/reported case load data with scenario modeling tools to aid in rapid and proactive detection of hidden or emergent care gaps.

 5. Prioritize deployment of more resources to where it needs to be the most to relieve overstrained health systems and minimize deterioration of care for patients.

+  5.1 Visualizations and communications for decisionmakers at the facility, county, state, national levels to provide ongoing situational awareness of resourcing needs at the relevant scale (in their areas of responsibility).

 ## How To Help